Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     If no <formulae> are given, check all installed brews.

+  * `migrate [--force]` <formulae>:
+    Migrate renamed packages to new name, where <formulae> are old names of packages.

+    If `--force` is passed and installed <formulae> have nil tap, then treat them like packages installed from core.

   * `options [--compact] [--all] [--installed]` <formula>:
     Display install options specific to <formula>.